muratk3n/thirdwave/en/tweets/2019/week24.md

 Centrists must have been scared Warren would steal Biden votes more than Bernie votes.

-Beto is in the kid's table, Bootyjudge made it through!
+Beto is in the kid's table, Bootyjudge made it through apparently.

 *2019-6-15 2:57:1*